Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 ---
 *Link clicks*

 Link clicks can also be easily handled.
+By default, when a link is clicked, it will be automatically loaded.
-To follow a link every time it is clicked, use the following:
+To run some code before loading the new website, use the following:
 ```
 def load_new_page(url):
+    ## Do stuff - insert code here
-    myhtmlframe.load_website(url) #load the new website
+    myhtmlframe.load_url(url) #load the new website

 myhtmlframe.on_link_click(load_new_page)
 ```
+Similarily, `on_form_submit` can be used to override the default form submission handlers.
+Refer to the API reference below.

 ---
 *Zooming*